Our research is editorially independent but we may earn a commission for purchases made through our links.

 A weekend trip to Lebanon, Ohio is a dream-come-true if you enjoy great antique shopping.
 Shops to check out around Main Street include the Broadway Antique Mall, Miller’s Antique Mall, and Ambassador’s Antiques.
 This is a town that’s practically bursting with country charm and has lots of affordable treasures just waiting to be discovered.
 Other things to do here are the LM&M Train, which offers passenger rides through the countryside, and the Warren County History Center to learn about Shaker culture in the Midwest.
 There are several great bed & breakfasts to stay at here, namely Hardy’s Bed & Breakfast Suites and Brian Manor.

 Wine lovers should definitely consider taking a weekend trip out to Canton in the near future.
 The famous Gervasi Vineyard is located here, which is just over an hour’s drive from Cleveland.
 The Swaldo Family that owns the vineyard originates from Italy, and this has been a family-run project from the beginning.
-The tasting bar is open from 11am to 11pm Monday through Thursday and 11am to 12:30am on Friday and Saturday.
-Free public winery tours are also offered.
 Make a weekend out of it by staying at the Villa Suites.
 Also in Canton, you can check out the Pro Football Hall of Fame, McKinley Presidential Library & Museum, and the Canton Classic Car Museum.
 The historic town of Zoar is a short drive south of Canton and is home to the Zoar School Inn Bed & Breakfast, a true hidden gem in the area.
-Built in 1836, this former 2 room school house is a one-of-a-kind experience for history buffs.
+Built in 1836, this former schoolhouse is a one-of-a-kind experience for history buffs.
 Don’t be surprised when you’re asked to trade your shoes in for slippers at the front door!

 During the summer, there are few better places to be in Ohio if you love water sports than Kelleys Island, which is under two hours from both Cleveland and Toledo.
 The island covers over four square miles and is the largest American island in Lake Erie.
 Here you can rent a kayak, go fishing, swim at Sandy Beach, go scuba diving, or just watch the sunset.
 Glacial Grooves State Memorial is a great place to learn about history and geology in this area, and Caddy Shack Square is a favorite place to eat for a good family atmosphere.